Imani-Maua/Shiftly/README.md

 ### 5. Set up the database

 - Connect to your postgreSQL database
-- Run the schema file to create tables and views needed for shiftly
+- Run the schema file to create tables and views needed for slotmein

 ```bash
 psql -U DB_USER -d DB_NAME -f schema.sql